Which characters die in Bullet Train?

 Logan Lerman as the Son in Bullet Train

-The White Death’s son is also someone that kicks the bucket relatively early.
-Logan Lerman’s character proves to be a liability from the get go, and hitmen twins Lemon and Tangerine must rescue him from being held ransom by another mob.
+The White Death’s son also kicks the bucket relatively early.
+Logan Lerman’s character proves to be a liability from the get-go, and hitmen twins Lemon and Tangerine must rescue him from being held ransom by another mob.

 However, they can’t keep him safe for long, as during the one moment they leave him unattended on the Bullet Train, the Hornet manages to poison him with deadly snake venom, causing blood to seep out of every hole in his body.
 Though why he was assassinated is a mystery we won’t spoil.